I’m going to compare both of these services based on their features, security, pricing, and more.

 The speed, however, reduced to 18.05 Mbps when I connected to a long-distance server in the US.
-Still, this surpassed my expectations as I wasn’t expecting SecureLine VPN to perform this good.
+Still, this surpassed my expectations as I wasn’t expecting SecureLine VPN to perform this well.

-Then I connected to NordVPN to see if it’s superior in terms of speed.
+Then I connected to NordVPN to see if it was superior in terms of speed.
 Unsurprisingly, NordVPN performed better on both nearby and long-distance servers.